Make-School-Courses/ACE1000/README.md

 Please be careful while updating your links on the tracker as to not move/edit/change your other classmates' entry.

+We will use Medium to write the blog posts.
+Here is the blog posts [rubric](https://docs.google.com/document/d/1YQN9aUjRO-LQkXhPRWeGizRnVaZ_n53N3VFYjyzeeME/edit).

 ## Evaluation